rakscc/python_examples/README.md

 # python_examples
 python learning examples

-EN : Hello
+EN : Hello .
 I will store all the examples I have made in my learning of the Python language.
 In English and Turkish.

-TR : Merhaba
+TR : Merhaba.
-Python dilini öğrenmemdeki yaptığım tüm örnekleri depolayacağım. İngilizce ve Türkçe olarak.
+Python dilini öğrenmemde yaptığım tüm örnekleri depolayacağım. İngilizce ve Türkçe olarak.